Insprill/dv-mapify/docs/creatingmaps/updating.md

 If you're upgrading through multiple versions, read the list bottom-up, starting from the version after the one you're running.

 ### 0.3.0
+- The Unity version has been bumped to 2019.4.40f1.
 - All Store Item Types must be reassigned.
 - All Track ages must be reassigned.
+- All service station resources must be reassigned.

 [github-releases]: https://github.com/Insprill/dv-mapify/releases